LeadershipScientificSoftware/LeadershipScientificSoftware.github.io/index.md

 *The LSSw portal is dedicated to building community and understanding around the development and sustainable delivery of leadership scientific software.*

 ## Quick links
 - **Note: The US DOE is in an intense planning phase focused on Next-Generation Scientific Software Technologies right now through mid October, followed by SC23 and the winter holidays.
-Because of these conflicts, we are suspending LSSw Town Halls until January 2024**
+Because of these conflicts, we are postponing LSSw Town Halls until January 2024**
 - [LSSw Town Halls](LSSwTownHalls.md)
    - [Direct link to Town Hall Zoom Signup Page](https://exascaleproject.zoomgov.com/meeting/register/vJItduGrqDMpEiSpPgjLeb3IgZsSkw-oZcQ).
 Single signup for second series of meetings.
 - [DOE "Seed" Projects Information](SeedProjects.md)